 It is possible for a prefix length, as specified by dfdl:prefixLengthType, to itself have a prefix length

 It is a Schema Definition Error if this nesting exceeds 1 deep.
-That is, an element can have a prefix length, which defines a PrefixLength region (see Section 9.2.2 DFDL Data Syntax Grammar).
+That is, an element can have a prefix length, which defines a PrefixLength region (see Section 9.2.2 Recoverable Error

+This error type is used with the dfdl:assert annotation when parsing to permit the checking of physical format constraints without terminating a parse.
+For example, some formats will have redundancy by having known lengths, as well as delimiters.
+A recoverable error can be issued, using an assert to check a physical length constraint when property lengthKind is 'delimited'.

+Recoverable errors are independent of validation, and when resolving points of uncertainty, recoverable errors are ignored.

+DFDL Data Syntax Grammar).
 The PrefixLength region can itself have a type which also specifies a prefix length, thereby defining a PrefixPrefixLength region.
 It is a Schema Definition Error unless the type associated with the PrefixPrefixLength is different from the type associated with the PrefixLength.

 dfdl:lengthKind 'pattern'